 Basics

-In qingkuai, components are the basic units for building user interfaces.
-Each component represents an independent, reusable piece of the UI, which can be a simple button or a complex page.
+In Qingkuai, components are the basic units for building user interfaces.
+Each component represents an independent and reusable UI piece, from a simple button to a complex page.
 Components are inherently encapsulated and composable, making UI development clearer and more efficient.

 The image below shows a component-based representation of a blog page, where each area represents a component.
 Areas with the same color indicate component reuse: